Melissa Fumero: Personal life

-Gallo met actor and former model David Fumero, a fellow Cuban-American who also appears on the show, on the set of One Life to Live.
-The two became engaged in late 2006 and married in New Jersey on December 9, 2007, with Gallo taking Fumero's name.
-The couple have two sons named Enzo (born March 24, 2016) and Axel (born February 14, 2020).
+Fumero met actor and former model David Fumero, a fellow Cuban-American, on the set of One Life to Live.
+They became engaged in late 2006 and married in New Jersey on December 9, 2007.
+They have two sons, born March 24, 2016 and February 14, 2020.
+On July 18, 2021, Fumero made an instagram post using the hashtag #SOSCuba which read "Cuban's [sic] are not protesting because of a lack of vaccines or the embargo as some sources are reporting.
+They're protesting to obtain freedom from a government that has starved, killed, and censored them for six decades."